 Why Don’t More Marketing Agencies Adopt The Revenue Sharing Model?

 Revenue Sharing offers a very different kind of partnership, one where both sides share the risk and split the rewards.
 From a client’s perspective, it makes perfect sense.
-And when the business performs well, the agency actually earns more than it would with traditional KPI-based or hourly pricing.
+Working with an agency that only earns when you earn creates far stronger incentive alignment than traditional hourly or KPI-based pricing.

 It sounds great on paper, but in reality very few agencies, in Vietnam or globally, are actually doing it.